Michifulz/TreasureHuntGame/README.md

 During this project, I created a Q-learning algorithm I was given code that created a maze, a neural network that determined if the maze had been solved, the python code which ran the game, and the other assets' experience reward algorithm.
 I created the code which learned how to solve the maze using these tools.
-This code is located in the ipybn file, in the qmaze() function.
+This code is located in the ipybn file, in the qtrain() function.

     Connect your learning from throughout this course to the larger field of computer science: